grnet/archipelago/docs/archipelago_deploy.rst

   in the first place.
 To unlock a volume from another blocker, ``-f`` option must be used to break the lock.

-Archipelago volume locking system
-*********************************

-Archipelago uses volume storage based locks, to get exclusive access to volumes.
-Since a volume can be active in only one VM, locks are used to ensure that restriction.
-But since locks are storage based, they are permanent and independent from the process or subsystem that acquired them.
-So, if a process, an archipelago deployment on a node misbehaves or crashes, or even a hypervisor management software (e.g. ganeti) fails to perform a migration, there might be an inconsistency.
-Knowledge of locking behavior in archipelago is necessary in order to surpass these problems.

-#TODO FILL ME

-locking is cached on mapper

-Persistent locks. held if a process/blocker stops/fails/crashes

-lock is acquired with best effort mode:

-* reads: try to get it, but do not fail if not able to. just don't cache anything
-* writes: try to get it, and wait until the owner free it.
-* snapshot/remove/create etc: Try to get it.
-Fail if not able to.

-during migrations: blah blah